Corresponding author andsenior author – what’s the difference?

 How to negotiate the senior author position?

-In another article, I have reviewed the best books on salary negotiation, which also prepare you for negotiating a senior author position.
+In another article, I have reviewed the best books on salary negotiation and the best books on communication which also prepare you for negotiating a senior author position.

 Negotiating Senior Authorship: Best Practices